Fatma Damla Altın

 Fatma Damla Altın (born 18 January 2002) is a Turkish Paralympian athlete.
 She competes in the T20 disability class of long jump, pentathlon and heptathlon events.
-She owns many world and European champion titles in different para-athletics disciplines.
+She has won many world and European champion titles in different para-athletics disciplines.

 Sport career

-Altın started performing athletics with the encouragement of her physical education teacher in the school.
+Altın started performing athletics with the encouragement of her physical education teacher.
 In 2018, her family moved to Samsun, and she went under the coaching of Aytunç Göz.
-She was admitted to the national team following her success in the Turkish Intellectual Impairment Sport Athletics Championships in 2019.
+She was admitted to the national team following her success at the Turkish Intellectual Impairment Sport Athletics Championships in 2019.

 She competes in the intellectual impairment class T20 of long jump, pentathlon and heptathlon events.
 She is a member of Samsun ÖY GSK, where she is coached by Aytunç Göz.

 2019

 Altın debuted internationally at the World Para Athletics Junior Championships in 2019, and won the silver medal in the long jump T20 of U20 division with 5.02 m.

 The same year, she claimed the gold medal in the pentathlon event at the 9th INAS Open European Indoor Athletics Championships in Istanbul, Turkey.